openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 It can happen due to the following reasons:
 - A wrong or not representative dataset was used during the quantization and accuracy validation.
 Please make sure that your data and labels are correct and they sufficiently reflect the use case.
-- In the case if command-line interface was used for quantization, a wrong Accuracy Checker configuration file could lead to this problem.
+- If the command-line interface was used for quantization, a wrong Accuracy Checker configuration file could lead to this problem.
 Refer to [Accuracy Checker documentation](@ref omz_tools_accuracy_checker) for more information.
-- If [Default Quantization](@ref pot_default_quantization_usage) was used for quantization you can also try [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) method that allows to control maximum accuracy deviation.
+- If [Default Quantization](@ref pot_default_quantization_usage) was used for quantization you can also try [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) method that allows controlling maximum accuracy deviation.

 ### <a name="longtime">The quantization process of my model takes a lot of time.
 Can it be decreased somehow?</a>